dsyang/FunctionalLibs/README.md

-# ParallelLibs: A library of collections in Scala
+# FunctionalLibs: A library of collections in Scala

 An experimental port of the 15-210 library in Scala.